 In Rooth's account, focal domains determine which sets of alternatives matter.
-Rooth marks out focus domains using a syntactic operator which he notates \sim ; we will use corner brackets [...].
-Thus in the configuration "Fred only [ate a bagel_F]", the focus domain is the VP "ate a bagel_F", and the set of alternatives is supplied to "only", with the semantic effect that the sentence means that none of the alternatives is true of John, except the alternative "ate a bagel".
-To take a case of contrast, consider "Mary washed [a red_F car]and [a blue_F car]."
-Here there are two focus domains: the phrase "[a red_F car]" requires that there's some "a X car" present, with X \neq "red", and similarly for "[a blue_F car]".
+Rooth marks out focus domains using a syntactic operator which he notates $\sim$ ; we will use corner brackets $\lfloor \ldots \rfloor$ .
+Thus in the configuration "Fred only [ate a bagelF]", the focus domain is the VP "ate a bagelF", and the set of alternatives is supplied to "only", with the semantic effect that the sentence means that none of the alternatives is true of John, except the alternative "ate a bagel".
+To take a case of contrast, consider "Mary washed [a redF car]and [a blueF car]."
+Here there are two focus domains: the phrase "[a redF car]" requires that there's some "a X car" present, with X $\neq$ "red", and similarly for "[a blueF car]".

-Both ? and ? account for secondary accent in terms of domain size, with variants of a simple generalization which says that more prominent foci have bigger focus domains.
+Both Büring (2008) and Rooth (2010) account for secondary accent in terms of domain size, with variants of a simple generalization which says that more prominent foci have bigger focus domains.
 But before seeing how the domain size account is developed, let us consider its motivation.

-Büring considers examples that are structurally comparable to the dialogue in (25), which has the following property: both occurrences of "Rooth" in the (b) sentence are Given in the traditional sense of referring to a previously mentioned entity, and both occurrences are semantic foci of focus sensitive operators, "even" and "only" respectively.
+Büring considers examples that are structurally comparable to the dialogue in (24), which has the following property: both occurrences of "Beaver" in the (b) sentence are Given in the traditional sense of referring to a previously mentioned entity, and both occurrences are semantic foci of focus sensitive operators, "even" and "only" respectively.
 And yet one occurrence is more prominent than the other.

-- (25) a.
+- (24) a.
 We can't accept this: the author only cites Beaver. - b.
 Well then we know who wrote it: only BEAVER only cites Beaver.

-Based on such examples, Büring concludes: "The difference between primary focus and [second occurrence focus] can not generally be reduced to the latter being focussed and Given, while the former is focussed and non-Given."
+Based examples similar to these, Büring concludes: "The difference between primary focus and [second occurrence focus] can not generally be reduced to the latter being focussed and Given, while the former is focussed and non-Given."
 We agree completely, at least if "Given" means "referring to a previously mentioned entity."
 However, and as should be clear, if by "Given" Büring were to have meant "predictable from context", we would disagree completely: we will return to this important distinction shortly.
 But first, let us take a look at the alternative Büring offers to explaining secondary accent in terms of the combination of focus and Givenness.